ResidentMario/missingno/README.md

 All examples use the [NYPD Motor Vehicle Collisions Dataset](https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions/h9gi-nx95).

+I take **nullity** to mean whether a particular variable is filled in or not.

 ## Matrix

 First up, the `missingno` nullity matrix is a data-dense display which lets you quickly visually pick out patterns in